wix-incubator/eslint-plugin-lodash/docs/rules/matches-shorthand.md

 ## Rule Details

-This rule takes two arguments:
+This rule takes three arguments:

 * The first, when to use the shorthand: `always` or `never` (default is `always`).
 * The second is the maximum path length (default is 3).
+* The third is whether to include computed properties (default is `false`).
+This is only possible when the ES6 computed object properties feature is on.

 The following patterns are considered warnings: